Best Strikers in Premier League History

 The word Legend is quite often tossed around in football but there are a few players that truly deserve the title andSergio Aguero

 is one of them.
-He has become a legend by scoring many memorable goals that are part of football folklore, like his famous goal against QPR in the injury time that made Manchester City champions after a 44-year wait.
+He became a legend by scoring many memorable goals that are part of football folklore, like his famous goal against QPR in the injury time that made Manchester City champions after a 44-year wait.

 But as you look at his numbers and the amount of trophies thatManchester City

 won with him, it becomes apparent that every one of his goals were as important as that.
-Aguero loves scoring, he is a proper goal scoring machine and the key in all of this is his consistency.
+Aguero loved scoring, he was a proper goal scoring machine and the key in all of this was his consistency.

-One of the best Premier League strikers of all time, Aguero still plays in the EPL and he may even move up further up the list.
-By scoring 180 goals in 263 matches and having a 0.68 GPG ratio, the best amongst this list of players, Aguero has helped his team win 4 Premier League titles and numerous cup titles. he is already one of
+One of the best Premier League strikers of all time, Aguero announced his retirement in December, 2021, after the advise of his physicians.
+By scoring 184 goals in 275 matches and having a 0.67 GPG ratio, the best amongst this list of players, Aguero helped his team win 5 Premier League titles and numerous cup titles. he is one of

 the best strikers in Premier League history

 Dennis Bergkamp is one of the most unique players in football as well as being one of the best strikers in Premier League history.
 The Non-flying Dutcman was all class, flair and technique, rarely scoring a goal that was not beautiful.
 He was also one of the first genuine football superstars that came to the EPL and improved the league’s prestige by doing so.